Remote Desktop Access

 Remote Access Common Vulnerabilities and Exposures (CVE)

-There is a pressing need to mitigate threats against remotely accessed machines and the risk and consequences that go along with them.
+There is a pressing need to mitigate threats against remotely accessed machines and the risks and consequences that go along with them.

 Remote Desktop Access in a Corporate Environment